Amal642/Iris-species-classification/README.md

 # Iris-species-classification

-This is a Machine Learning Model To Classify A Plant Species name Iris
+This is a Machine Learning Model To Classify A Plant Species named Iris

 Here Random Forest Classification is used